Jan Goldsmith

 Jan Ira Goldsmith (born January 26, 1951) is a Republican politician from San Diego, California, United States who served as the San Diego City Attorney from 2008 to 2016.

 Education

-He received his undergraduate degree from American University in Washington, DC and his J.D. degree from the University of San Diego School of Law.
+He received his undergraduate degree from American University in Washington, D.C. and his J.D. degree from the University of San Diego School of Law.

 Career

 Upon graduating from law school he worked in private practice specializing in business litigation.
 He was also a council member and mayor for the city of Poway, California.

 California State Legislature

 Goldsmith was elected to three terms in the California state legislature, representing California's 75th State Assembly district from 1992 until 1998.
 The district covers Poway and other northern suburbs of San Diego County.

 According to Goldsmith, his greatest legislative accomplishment had to do with juvenile justice.
 He chaired the Assembly subcommittee that put together a package of legislation that eventually became initiatives that the public got to vote on.
 He also felt foster care was another of his accomplishments.
 He was named legislator of the year for the Children’s Lobby.
 He carried the legislation that eliminated the bias against trans-racial adoption.

 Goldsmith was the author of two bills, in 1994 and 1997, that attempted to legalize ferrets as pets in California.
 However, the California Department of Fish and Game opposed any introduction of ferrets into the state, and the bills failed.